Our Residency

 For more information about life at Can Silvestre, download our guide.
 Inside, you’ll find everything you need to know about the residency: what we offer, how the space works, and what to expect during your stay.

+Now accepting applications!
 We’re delighted to welcome applications from emerging and established artists across all disciplines and backgrounds.
-Our winter 2025/26 residency will take place during the months of November, December, January, and February.
-Click the button below to access the application form and full details about the process.
-The deadline for applications is October 15th, 2025.
+Our Spring 2026 Residency will take place during the months of March, April, and May.
+Applications will remain open until all spots are filled.

 What We Offer